 • Located near Pier 39, Hondo’s Brew & Cork is a one-stop-shop for a pint, growler fill, bottles from around the world and home brewing supplies.
 The taproom features 12 rotating craft beer taps– four brewed in-house and eight guests – with a small menu of beer-pairing favorites like brats and BBQ.
 Taste: Big Dog Bourbon Stout.

-Souvenirs: Before heading out of town, stop at The Growler Guys growler fill station to pick up something to make friends and family jealous of your trip.
-The Growler Guys offer a selection of 32 regional brews on tap including favorites from Astoria’s own Buoy Beer, Fort George and Astoria Brewing Co.
+• Before heading out of town, stop at The Growler Guys growler fill station to pick up something to make friends and family jealous of your trip.
+The Growler Guys offer a selection of 32 regional brews on tap including favorites from Astoria’s own.

 Trails to beer: The fun doesn’t have to stop in Astoria.
-Follow the North Coast Craft Beer Trail to discover new taps from the eclectic McMenamins Sand Trap Pub in Gearhart to Seaside Brewing Company and more along Highway 101.
+Follow the North Coast Craft Beer Trail to discover new taps from the eclectic McMenamins Sand Trap Pub in Gearhart to Public Coast in Cannon Beach and more along Highway 101.
 Taste your way through bold bitters, rich stouts and hoppy ales along the 29-mile trail and collect a commemorative pint glass at the end.

 Time it right: Astoria, Oregon beer is the focus of events happening throughout the year, so you’ll always have a reason to get away for some sips and suds.

 Winter Warmers: When days get shorter, beers get darker.
-Each February, Stout Month takes over Fort George Brewery with blind tasting trays, brewers’ dinners and the Festival of the Dark Arts.
+Each February, Stout Month takes over Fort George Brewery with blind tasting trays and weekly releases of stouts, plus their one-day Festival of the Dark Arts (tickets go on sale in November and usually sell out within minutes).
 The last weekend of the month also brings the annual Fisher Poets Gathering, entertaining crowds with poetic interpretations, lively accounts and deep reflections of life at sea.

 Back to Brew: As summer winds down, taps in Astoria pick up.
-Imbibe at the Pacific Northwest Brew Cup in September, a small gathering featuring more than 30 Northwest beers, street eats from local vendors, live music, growler fills and more along Astoria’s scenic riverwalk.
+Imbibe at the Pacific Northwest Brew Cup , a small gathering featuring more than 30 Northwest beers, street eats from local vendors, live music, growler fills and more in downtown Astoria.

 *As you imbibe, remember to get a ride.
 Stay at one of our walkable hotels or call taxi service from any of these Astoria, Oregon brewpubs, breweries and bars.